Boys Basketball

 Jordan Bonner ’15 - Wesleyan University

-- Became 24th player in program history at Wesleyan to score 1,000 career points.
+- Became 24th player in program history to score 1,000 career points

-- Started the Cardinal Community Classic at Wesleyan University to raise money to support cancer patients with financial needs.
+- Started the Cardinal Community Classic to raise money to support cancer patients with financial needs.

 Myles Stephens ’15 - Princeton University